-With the increase of troops in the Saigon area,

-Headquarters Area Command (HAC) was activated to provide support functions for all services in the capital city.
+With the increase of troops in the Saigon area, Headquarters Area Command (HAC) was activated to provide support functions for all services in the capital city.
 The 1st Signal Brigade was also activated in early April.

-The expansion of forces continued with the arrival of the USS Corpus Christy Bay at Cam Ranh Bay, to provide a floating maintenance facility for Army helicopters, and the Royal Australian Task Force.
+The expansion of forces continued with the arrival of the USS Corpus Christi Bay at Cam Ranh Bay to provide a floating maintenance facility for Army helicopters, and the Royal Australian Task Force entered the country.